Cunning

 Todorov, 2005

-A small reminder, on the laptop lid or the studio mirror, that polish is not proof and grace should answer a question before holding the stage.
+A small reminder, on a laptop lid or a mirror edge, that polish is not proof, and you should ask for the mind behind it.

 $3.50